vinaygopinath/androidtutorial/app/views/concept_lessons/_android_intents.html.md

 		Intent webIntent = new Intent(Intent.ACTION_VIEW, Uri.parse("http://www.codelearn.org"));
 		startActivity(webIntent);

 In the first line we create a new intent object, but this time instead of creating intent object with activity class we use action.
-The intent Action_View says to android operating system that we want to display data to user, based on the content pass android automatically decide which application to user.
+The intent Action_View says to android operating system that we want to display data to user, based on the content pass android automatically decide which application to use.

-In case user have multiple applications which can be used for this action, android will display a list of all and ask user to choose the one that they want
+In case user have multiple applications which can be used for this action, android will display a list of all and ask the user to choose the one that they want

 **Sharing Data**

 Similar to opening webpage we have shareData method in which you can see how we use ACTION_SEND to share data over email or any social network.

-With this chapter, we have seen how we can use intents to communicate between different activities or pass data.
-Also we have seen how intents can be use to open other applications
+In this chapter, we have seen how we can use intents to communicate between different activities or pass data.
+Also we have seen how intents can be used to open other applications

 <br/>